 - Not for human consumption do not ingest

 - Keep out of eyes

-Warning: Birch tar oil should be used topically, it has high levels of Cresol which makes it unsuitable for ingesting.
+Warning: Birch tar oil should only be used topically and for spot treatments, not large areas of skin all at once as does have Cresols in it.
+Which not only makes it unsuitable for ingesting but also for topical application on large areas.
 If you are looking for Birch tar oil as a treatment that can be ingested you should use the rectified version.
 Rectified version is where regular Birch tar oil is steam distilled which removes the Cresol, in that state is an approved substance for ingestion in Canada and can be bought over the counter, often it is combined with castor oil.

 How To Make Birch Tar Oil